 There’s a lot of variety and literally hundreds of camping coolers to choose from.
 They range from high-end and expensive coolers capable of keeping things frozen for days, to cheap plastic ones which probably won’t last even 24 hours.

 So, how do you select the best camping cooler?
 Well, you’re in luck because we’ve done the research to come up with this list of excellent camping coolers for a variety of travel needs, as well as a guide about what to look for when purchasing a cooler.

-- #1 – Overall Best Cooler for Camping – Yeti Tundra 45 Cooler
+- #1 – Overall Best Cooler for Camping – The Cooler by Stubble & Co

 - #2 – Best Cooler for Camping in Big Groups – Yeti Tundra 75 Cooler

 - #3 – Best Backpack Cooler – REI Co-op Cool Trail Pack Cooler

 - #4 – Best High-End Backpack Cooler – Yeti Hopper Backflip 24 Cooler

 - #5 – Best Budget Camping Cooler – Coleman 52 Quart Cooler

 - #6 – Best Budget Cooler for Road Trips – REI Co-op Pack Away 12 Soft Cooler